Bible Meaning: Winepress

 And he stood and cried unto the armies of Israel, and said unto them, Why are ye come out to set your battle in array? am not I a Philistine, and ye servants to Saul? choose you a man for you, and let him come down to me.

 And David arose, and fled that day for fear of Saul, and went to Achish the king of Gath.

-And there was again war at Gath, where was a man of great stature, that had on every hand six fingers, and on every foot six toes, four and twenty in number: and he also was born to the giant.
+And there was yet a battle in Gath, where was a man of great stature, that had on every hand six fingers, and on every foot six toes, four and twenty in number; and he also was born to the giant.
 And when he defied Israel, Jonathan the son of Shimea the brother of David slew him.

 And after this it came to pass, that David smote the Philistines, and subdued them, and took Gath and its towns out of the hand of the Philistines.

 2Chronicles 26:1, 6

 Then all the people of Judah took Uzziah, who was sixteen years old, and made him king in the room of his father Amaziah . . .
 And he went forth and warred against the Philistines, and brake down the wall of Gath, and the wall of Jabneh, and the wall of Ashdod: and he built cities in the country of Ashdod, and among the Philistines.